reecetech/bamboo-specs/README.md

 The rest of the configuration is all optional chunks, though some will depend on others (VCS tasks would require a repository, for example).

-If there is a repository linked then include it as:
+If there are repositories used then include as either linked repositories (shared between plans):

+    linkedRepositories: [Bamboo Spec Test Project, Other Repository]

+The linked repository is typically added when a plan is created.
+Alternatively you can use a locally (to this plan) defined repository:

     repository:
       name: Bamboo Spec Test Project